-IUSD has invested in building out a robust wireless network at our schools and have even extended wireless coverage to our childcare centers run through ICCP.
-Our annual technology survey showed that 98% of students that responded have access to high-speed internet at home.
-For those families that don't have access at home, we wanted to share a few resources that could help provide affordable options to help families connect.
+IUSD has invested in building out a robust wireless network at our schools and has even extended wireless coverage to our childcare centers run through ICCP.
+For those families that don't have access at home, here are a few resources that could help provide affordable options to help families connect.

 High-Speed Home Internet Options